 Operating as a completely stand-alone gallery, Adrian Hill Fine Art has successfully achieved the need for a special dedicated exhibition area in Holt to display original works by some of the greatest names of British Art.
 The exhibitions contain fine paintings including works by Edward Seago, Sir Alfred Munnings, Sir Peter Blake, David Hockney, Ken Howard and Sir Hugh Casson.
 However, the intention of the gallery is to also support a comprehensive range of contemporary work providing an artist has been recognised through membership of a Royal Institute, Federation or Society.

 The stunning exhibition setting has quickly attracted a high volume of sales and its popularity as a unique place to visit in Holt is further enhanced through the provision of high quality speciality teas and coffees.
-This year saw the publication of “Out of the Blue” the latest art book written by Adrian Hill, the first to be released in association with the Fine Art Gallery and published by Halsgrove.
+The publication of “Out of the Blue” the latest art book written by Adrian Hill, the first to be released in association with the Fine Art Gallery and published by Halsgrove.
 Detailing the life story and works of Rosa Sepple VPRI, the book was launched at an exhibition at the Mall Galleries in London arranged and hosted by Adrian Hill Fine Art in August 2015.
 Immensely successful the highly prestigious exhibition featured all 122 paintings published in the book which were framed personally by Michael Hill, Adrian’s Father.

 The move of the Picturecraft Artists’ Material shop into much larger premises in Lees Yard took place during 2013.Integrated with the adjoining framing showrooms has proved extremely beneficial… the most significant advantage being the extended opening hours to 9am-5pm from Monday to Saturday.
 The result of all these changes, and advantage of disabled access and improved signage, has seen an increase in the number of visitors discovering Lees Yard for the first time.